osg-htc/docs/docs/security/tokens/using-tokens.md

 [htgettoken](https://github.com/fermitools/htgettoken)
 command while at the same time keeping long-lived refresh tokens stored more securely.
-Both of those can be installed as RPMs from OSG as described at the above links, and they are also
+Both of those can be installed as RPMs from OSG repos as described at the above links, and they are also
 [integrated with HTCondor](https://htcondor.readthedocs.io/en/latest/admin-manual/file-and-cred-transfer.html#using-vault-as-the-oauth-client).
-OSG recommends those tools as documented at those links for when collaborations are ready to use tokens in production, but the rest of this page gives instructions for `oidc-agent` which is better for early experimentation with tokens.
+OSG Software recommends those tools as documented at those links for when collaborations are ready to use tokens in production, but the rest of this page gives instructions for `oidc-agent` which is better for early experimentation with tokens.